Leonardo Ulloa: Leicester City

-Ulloa struggled to break into the first team following the signings of Islam Slimani and Ahmed Musa in 2016–17, prompting an enquiry from Swansea City.
+Ulloa struggled to break into the first team following the signings of Ahmed Musa and Islam Slimani in 2016–17, prompting an enquiry from Swansea City.
 He did not start his first league match of the season until 2 January 2017, in a goalless draw against Middlesbrough, and late into that month he submitted a transfer request, which led to bids from Alavés and Sunderland; these were rejected, as well as a subsequent loan offer from Galatasaray, leading the player to express in a Twitter post that he felt "betrayed by Ranieri" and vowed not to play for Leicester again.
 A total of three bids from Sunderland, ranging from £3 million to £7.5 million, were rejected as Leicester were unwilling to sell him to a relegation rival.

-On 24 August 2017, aged 31, Ulloa signed a new contract at Leicester, extending his stay with the club until June 2019.
-He struggled to break into the first team during the season, only playing a total of 19 minutes in the league in four substitute appearances; thus, on 29 January 2018, he completed a loan move to Brighton & Hove Albion for his second spell.
+On 24 August 2017, aged 31, Ulloa signed a new contract at Leicester, extending his link until June 2019.
+He struggled to break into the first team during the season, only totalling 19 minutes in the league in four substitute appearances; thus, on 29 January 2018, he completed a loan move to Brighton & Hove Albion for his second spell.

 Ulloa scored his first goal for Brighton since 2014 on 17 February 2018, in a home 3–1 home win against Coventry City in the FA Cup.
-His first in the league came on 9 May, but in a 3–1 loss at Manchester City; shortly after, having appeared in 12 competitive matches, he revealed he was hoping to earn a permanent move to the club.
+His first in the league came on 9 May, but in a 3–1 loss away to Manchester City; shortly after, having appeared in 12 competitive matches, he revealed he was hoping to earn a permanent move.